 - a covered benefit under its health plan;

 - safe, effective and medically necessary;

 - appropriate for the specific patient;

-- cost-effective; and - neither experimental nor investigational.
+- cost-effective; and

+- neither experimental nor investigational.

 In the United States, no uniform policy of coverage and reimbursement for products exists among third-party payors.
 As a result, obtaining coverage and reimbursement approval of a product from a government or other third-party payor is a time-consuming and costly process that could require us to provide to each payor supporting scientific, clinical and cost-effectiveness data for the use of our products on a payor-by-payor basis, with no assurance that coverage and adequate reimbursement will be obtained.
 Even if we obtain coverage for a given product, the resulting reimbursement payment rates might not be adequate for us to achieve or sustain profitability or may require co-payments that patients find unacceptably high.
 Additionally, third-party payors may not cover, or provide adequate reimbursement for, long-term follow-up evaluations required following the use of product candidates.
 Patients are unlikely to use our product candidates unless coverage is provided and reimbursement is adequate to cover a significant portion of the cost of our product candidates.
-There is significant uncertainty related to third-party payor coverage and reimbursement of newly approved products.
-It is difficult to predict at this time what third-party payors will decide with respect to the coverage and reimbursement for our product candidates.
-In addition, companion diagnostic tests require coverage and reimbursement separate and apart from the coverage and reimbursement, applicable to pharmaceutical or biological products, will apply to companion diagnostics.
+There is significant uncertainty related to third-party payor coverage and reimbursement for our product candidates.
+In addition, companion diagnostic tests require coverage and reimbursement separate and apart from the coverage and reimbursement for their companion pharmaceutical or biological products.
+Similar challenges to obtaining coverage and reimbursement, applicable to pharmaceutical or biological products, will apply to companion diagnostics.